 Each trade has similar apprenticeship ground rules.
 Generally, these include 2,000 hours of on-the-job (OTJ) training, and 144 hours of classroom time.
 Some will only require you to receive moderate to extensive on-the-job training, along with appropriate experience.

 Construction Laborers: Short-term job training is necessary for this entry-level construction position.
-The average pay in 2022 was $46,350 and the job outlook for construction laborers is 4% (bls.gov).
-As a construction laborer, you can find a position in all areas of construction.
+The average pay in 2023 was $49,280 and the job outlook for construction laborers is expected to increase 4% (bls.gov).
+As a construction laborer, you can find a position in virtually all areas of construction.

 Heavy and Tractor-Trailer Truck Drivers: There are no apprenticeships for this trade, it’s strictly short-term training, usually from attending a truck driving school.
-Truck drivers earned an average of $53,090 in 2021 (bls.gov), and job growth is looking average at 4% by 2031.
+Truck drivers earned an average of $55,990 (bls.gov), and job growth is looking average at 4% by 2032.

 Sheet Metal Worker: Two routes are available for sheet metal workers.
 Construction, which requires an apprenticeship.
 And manufacturing where you’ll either go to a trade school or receive long-term on-the-job training.
-They earned an average pay of $61,300 in 2022 (bls.gov), and have steady growth through 2031.
+They earned an average pay of $64,270 (bls.gov), and have steady growth through 2032.
 If you are a certified welder, and complete your apprenticeship, then you will likely have great hiring potential.

 Roofer: Many roofers learn their skills on-the-job, while others go through an apprenticeship.
 There are no specific educational requirements other than experience, however.
-Slower than average growth is expected for this trade (1%) through 2030.
-Roofers earned an average annual pay of $ 51,910 in 2022 (bls.gov).
+It is expected that in the next decade, employment for roofers will show no significant increase or decrease.
+Roofers earned an average annual pay of $55,840 in 2023 (bls.gov).

 Operating Engineers and Other Construction Equipment Operators: Apprenticeships, on-the-job-training, and vocational school are all acceptable ways to learn this trade.
-The job outlook is 5%, which is as fast as the average for all occupations.
-The 2022 average pay was $59,420 (bls.gov).
+The job outlook is 3%, increased demand by 2032.
+The 2023 average pay was $62,180 (bls.gov).

 Painters, Construction and Maintenance: Most people learn this trade through on-the-job experience, and no formal education is required.
 You will be in construction, working with many surfaces on different buildings.
-The job outlook is expected to be steady through 2031.
-In 2022, the average pay was $49,350 (bls.gov).
+The job outlook is expected to show no significant increase or decrease through 2032.
+In 2023, the average pay was $52,110 (bls.gov).

 References: